wsbctechnicalblog/wsbctechnicalblog.github.io/content/sharing-variables-with-stages-and-jobs.md

 Looking at the stage log, we immediately notice that our first ```var1``` variable has been resolved as expected, the second ```var2``` variable is blank?!?

 > ![Gotcha1](/images/sharing-variables-with-stages-and-jobs-1.png)

-If you refer back to your forearm and look at the tattoo for mapping a variable within the stage, you realise we are missing the step name.
+If you refer to your forearm and look at the tattoo for mapping a variable within the stage, you realise we are missing the step name.
 It is fairly easy to pinpoint this GOTCHA when you use the tools at your disposal, such as the [Display all variables](https://marketplace.visualstudio.com/items?itemName=dutchworkz.DisplayAllVariables) extension and the trustworthy log files.

 ---

 #STEP 3: Reference variable in another job in a different stage

 Next we reference the variables in another job from another stage and echo the value.
 The sample shows the use of a stage and a job variable and highlights the importance of using your second tattoo, which uses **stageDependencies...** instead of **dependencies...** we used before.
-In fact the sample intentionally uses both, to welcome GOTCHA #2.
+In fact, the sample intentionally uses both, to welcome GOTCHA #2.

 ```
 - stage: StageTwo